 Will all FirstSearch users be upgraded to WorldCat Discovery?
 When should we plan to move to the new service?

 Yes.
-All current FirstSearch users will move to WorldCat Discovery.
+All current FirstSearch users will be upgraded to WorldCat Discovery.
 You can choose to move to the new service at the time most appropriate for your library.
 Libraries that use FirstSearch through per-search access will need to transition before December 31, 2015.
 Libraries with unlimited access to FirstSearch can transition later in 2016, when all access to FirstSearch will end.
 During this time, WorldCat Discovery and FirstSearch will operate in parallel, so library staff can become familiar with the new service.

 Are WorldCat Discovery features available to WorldShare® Management Services users who currently use WorldCat Local as their discovery interface?